OccupationalTherapy.com Phone: 866-782-9924

 Course: #5183Level: Introductory1 Hour

-'The presenter is very knowledgeable and compassionate' Read Reviews
+'Instructor was knowledgeable and engaging' Read Reviews

 This course is about occupational therapy’s role in addressing mental health issues within the school setting.
 We will delve into reasons why practitioners do not feel they are addressing mental health, but more importantly, the practitioner will learn ways in which they are addressing this very important area.